Machine Learning Symmetry Discovery for Integrable Hamiltonian Dynamics: Methodology

 \subsection{Learning continuous symmetry transformations}

-Considering a classical system in spatial dimension $d$, let $\vect{X}=\{\vect{x}(t) \in \mathbb{R}^{2d} : \dot{\vect{x}}=\{\vect{x},H\}\}$ be a dataset of time series samples, where each sample is a trajectory of the canonical coordinate $\vect{x}(t)$ following the underlying Hamiltonian dynamics driven by $H$.
-The data can be collected from observation, and the Hamiltonian $H$ may not be known to us.
-The goal is to uncover the continuous Lie group symmetries of such a classical dynamical system as defined by \eqnref{eq: sym3}.
-To achieve this, we propose the Machine-Learning Symmetry Discovery (MLSD) algorithm, which uses neural networks (NNs) to parametrize each of the conserved quantities in \eqnref{eq: sym3} as $G_{i,\theta}$, where $\theta$ represents the learnable parameters in neural networks.
+Considering a classical system in spatial dimension $d$, let $\vect{X}=\{\vect{x}(t) \in \mathbb{R}^{2d} : \dot{\vect{x}}=\{\vect{x},H\}\}$ denote a dataset of time-series samples, where each sample is a trajectory of the canonical coordinates $\vect{x}(t)$ evolving under Hamiltonian dynamics generated by an unknown Hamiltonian $H$.
+Throughout this work, we assume that the dataset $\vect{X}$ consists of simulated trajectories expressed in canonical coordinates.
+We prepare the dataset $\vect{X}$ to contain multiple trajectories initialized from diverse regions of phase space, so that the training procedure probes the global structure of the dynamics rather than a single dynamical regime.

+The goal is to uncover the continuous Lie-group symmetries of such a classical dynamical system as defined by \eqnref{eq: sym3}.
+To this end, we propose the Machine-Learning Symmetry Discovery (MLSD) algorithm, which uses neural networks (NNs) to parametrize each conserved quantity in \eqnref{eq: sym3} as $G_{i,\theta}$, where $\theta$ denotes the optimizable parameters of the neural networks.